Unlearning Comparator: A Visual Analytics System for Comparative Evaluation of Machine Unlearning Methods: Expert Feedback

-\textbf{\rev{Suggestions for Improvement.}} \emph{E1} and \emph{E3}, both working in \rev{unlearning of classification models},\del{emphasized the advantages of exploring detailed behaviors beyond class-level metrics,} \rev{offered suggestions on extending the system's capabilities.} \emph{E1} explained that it is difficult to monitor whether certain over-forgotten instances are being shifted to different classes, but the \textbf{Embedding Space} interactions made it simpler to track each sample’s changing predictions. \rev{Drawing from this, \emph{E1} suggested that visualizing embeddings from lower-level layers might offer useful insights.
-While we currently focus on the penultimate layer for efficient iterative workflow given the computational cost of processing high-dimensional lower-level layers, visualizing these layers could be a valuable option as computational efficiency improves.} \rev{Also, we note that such 2D projections of high-dimensional data should be interpreted with caution, as projections can sometimes distort the original high-dimensional structure.} \rev{In terms of dataset scalability, \emph{E3} noted that the current system is optimized for datasets with ten classes and suggested that supporting more classes would facilitate dataset expansion and tasks like sub-class unlearning.
-We acknowledge this scalability challenge as a promising future direction.}
+\textbf{Suggestions for Improvement.} \emph{E1} and \emph{E3}, both working on unlearning for classification models, offered suggestions on extending the system's capabilities. \emph{E1} explained that it is difficult to monitor whether certain over-forgotten instances are being shifted to different classes, but the \textbf{Embedding Space} interactions \rev{(e.g., linking corresponding instances)} made it simpler to track each sample’s changing predictions.
+Drawing from this, \emph{E1} suggested that visualizing embeddings from lower-level layers might offer useful insights.
+While we currently focus on the penultimate layer for efficient iterative workflow given the computational cost of processing high-dimensional lower-level layers, visualizing these layers could be a valuable option as computational efficiency improves.
+Also, we note that such 2D projections of high-dimensional data should be interpreted with caution, as projections can sometimes distort the original high-dimensional structure.
+In terms of dataset scalability, \emph{E3} noted that the current system is optimized for datasets with ten classes and suggested that supporting more classes would facilitate dataset expansion and tasks like sub-class unlearning.
+We acknowledge this scalability challenge as a promising future direction.